SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

 In the code above, we implement the following features:

-1. Firstly, we initialize an NSMutableArray `imageArray`, which will be used to stored the downloaded images.
-And then invoke the `sdCardFileListSnapshot` method of `DJIMediaManager` to get the current `DJIMediaFile` file list, and store them in the `files` array object.
-After that, we check if the current media files' count is less than `PHOTO_NUMBER`, which is the photo count to create a panorama.
+1. We initialize an NSMutableArray `imageArray`, which will be used to store the downloaded images.
+Then invoke the `sdCardFileListSnapshot` method of `DJIMediaManager` to get the current `DJIMediaFile` list and store it in the `files` array.
+After that, we check if the current media files' count is less than `numberOfPhotosInPanorama`, which is the photo count to create a panorama.
 If so, inform the user that not enough photos are taken using a UIAlertView and return.

-2. Moreover, we invoke the `resumeWithCompletion:` method to resume the `DJIFetchMediaTaskScheduler` and inform the user that resume file task scheduler failed using a UIAlertView.
+2. We invoke the `resumeWithCompletion:` method to resume the `DJIFetchMediaTaskScheduler` and inform the user that resume file task scheduler failed using an alert.

-3. Lastly, we create a for loop and create 8(The value of `PHOTO_NUMBER`) `DJIFetchMediaTask` objects by invoking the `taskWithFile:content:andCompletion:` method of `DJIFetchMediaTask` class.
+3. Lastly, we create a for loop and create 8(The value of `numberOfPhotosInPanorama`) `DJIFetchMediaTask` objects by invoking the `taskWithFile:content:andCompletion:` method of `DJIFetchMediaTask` class.
 Inside the completion block of the method, we firstly check if any error exists and show a UIAlertView to inform users.
 If not, access the `preview` property of `DJIMediaFile` to get the preview image for this media and add it to the `imageArray` array.
 Next, increase the value of `finishedFileCount` by 1 and show the media file download status message by using the `downloadProgressAlert`.
 If the value of `finishedFileCount` reach 8, we show a UIAlertView to inform the user that the download complete and set the camera mode back to `DJICameraModeShootPhoto`.
 Lastly, we invoke the `moveTaskToEnd:` method of `DJIFetchMediaTaskScheduler` to push the newly created task to the back of the queue for executing.

 Build and run the code, press the **capture** button to rotate the drone and shoot photos, here we use **Spark** for testing.
 After it finished, press **download** button to download all the photos shoot.
 If everything goes well, you should see the following animation: